-Windows operating system comes with lot of commands and most of them are not used.
+Windows operating system comes with many commands and most of them are not used.
 They aren’t used because we prefer to do things using an interface.
 Be it disk management that displays whether a disk is online or offline.
 Managing disks, volumes is a big topic.
-In this post we will try to understand hard disk volume status and it’s descriptions.
-The more you work and understand about them, the more easy it becomes to troubleshoot the issues.

 As per Microsoft, a basic disk is a physical disk that contains primary partitions, extended partitions, or logical drives.
 Partitions and logical drives on basic disks are known as basic volumes.
 You can only create basic volumes on basic disks.